 Leave all or a portion of your the account to charity simply by changing your beneficiary designation.

-We hope you will consider naming The National WWII Museum as a beneficiary of your account.
-You may even designate The National WWII Museum to receive a portion of the account value, leaving the remaining portion for your children or grandchildren to continue your legacy of philanthropy.
+We hope you will consider naming The National World War II Museum as a beneficiary of your account.
+You may even designate The National World War II Museum to receive a portion of the account value, leaving the remaining portion for your children or grandchildren to continue your legacy of philanthropy.